-I am a Visiting Assistant Professor of Anthropology, Religion and Women’s Studies at College of the Atlantic, in Bar Harbor, Maine.
+I am an assistant professor of anthropology and women’s studies at College of the Atlantic, in Bar Harbor, Maine.

 These interests all converge on a single question: what are the political implications of how we understand what it means to be human?
 I have examined this question through an analysis of how Israeli Jews and Zionist narratives both challenge and rely on binary oppositions — between West and East, exile and return, masculine and feminine, and religious and secular –through which a particular notion of the human has been defined.
 I am interested in how challenges to the boundaries of the human can inform our engagement with political categories such as citizenship, refugee, and asylum, as well as with related concepts such as autonomy and rights.

 The courses I teach include Waste; Globalization; Possession and the Human; The Politics of Israel; Transnational Feminist Theory; The Human Non-Human Interface; and Theory and Method in the Study of Religion.
 The significance of how we understand the human comes up in all these classes, albeit from quite different angles — in terms of histories of colonialism, demography, human rights discourse, the politics of feminist thought and questions about sexual difference, and in terms of how waste productively engages concepts and practices of disposability and value not only in human, but also planetary terms.
 (You can find more information about these and other classes under “Courses” above.)